BethanyG/python-lab/labs/lab2.md

 In this lab we're going to learn some general Python, then we'll apply it to Turtle Graphics to draw complex pictures.

+* Start up IDLE the same way you did in Lab 1.

 # Data Types

 The two basic data types we will be working with are *numbers* like `1`, `2`, `3`,